Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation8.PNG" />
 </center>

-- Click on Ok and then on Apply.
+- Click on "Ok" and then on "Apply".
-- If you want to debug, make sure you select the correct path to the debugger like on the follow snip.
+- If you want to debug, make sure you select the correct path to the debugger like on the follow picture:
     <center>
 	<img src="doc/Readme_Installation/Installation9.PNG" />
 </center>